npetrangelo/Testiculum/README.md

 is dependent on the features tested before it to work.

 To test with different interfaces, specify the interface in the config file following [these instructions](https://reticulum.network/manual/interfaces.html).

+To test a transport node, set up a network with the transport node between QE and EUT, and run the tests in QE.
+If all the tests pass, your transport node works.

 ## How it works